Sweet Dog

 1. Hall et al.Dogs Don't Die Just in Hot Cars: risk factors for heatstroke (VetCompass, 905,543 dogs) (2020)

-2. Hall et al.Canine heatstroke: mortality by clinical stage, abandoning the 41°C threshold as a diagnostic criterion (2021)
+2. Hall et al.Canine heatstroke: mortality by clinical stage, and dropping the 41 °C threshold as a diagnostic criterion (2021)

 3. Carter & HallCooling methods: cold water is safe and faster, tepid water delays cooling (2024)